spantaleev/matrix-docker-ansible-deploy/README.md

 - (optional) the [Sygnal](https://github.com/matrix-org/sygnal) push gateway - see [Setting up the Sygnal push gateway](docs/configuring-playbook-sygnal.md) for setup documentation

+- (optional) the [Hydrogen](https://github.com/vector-im/hydrogen-web) web client - see [docs/configuring-playbook-client-hydrogen.md](docs/configuring-playbook-client-hydrogen.md) for setup documentation

-Basically, this playbook aims to get you up-and-running with all the basic necessities around Matrix, without you having to do anything else.
+Basically, this playbook aims to get you up-and-running with all the necessities around Matrix, without you having to do anything else.

 **Note**: the list above is exhaustive.
 It includes optional or even some advanced components that you will most likely not need.
 Sticking with the defaults (which install a subset of the above components) is the best choice, especially for a new installation.